alorman/WLED-working-fork/usermods/ASL_v2/readme.md

 (one byte per LED: track / station) and reconciles the train data into a sprite list: each train glides from where it is currently rendered to the fractional LED position of its latest data point over one plot interval, easing out of and into stops (smoothstep).
-The five registered effects ("ASL Red Line" … "ASL Yellow Line") paint scenery + sprites on every strip refresh, resolving actual colors from the segment's color slots at draw time:
+Circuits flow through the pipeline as floats: the sim interpolates exact fractional positions from its timetable (continuous motion, no inchworming between circuit boundaries), while live data is naturally quantized to WMATA's integer circuits.
+The five registered effects ("ASL Red Line" … "ASL Yellow Line") paint scenery + sprites on every strip refresh, resolving actual colors from the segment's color slots at draw
+time:

 | Segment color slot | Meaning |
 |---|---|